bahram-khakbaz/Nextcloud-OnlyOffice-Deployment/README.md

 ---

-## 11. Production Recommendations
+## 12. Production Recommendations
 - Use reverse proxy (Nginx/Traefik) with HTTPS and proper domain
 - Regular backups of volumes
 - Monitor resource usage (OnlyOffice is RAM-intensive)
 - Update images periodically and re-run font generation

-This setup is stable, secure, and optimized for Persian language use.
+This setup is stable, secure, and optimized for Persian language use with LDAP authentication.
 ```
 😊